chtoucas/Narvalo.NET/docs/engineering/coding-guidelines.md

   for object creations and when used with `typeof`.
 - Do not use PascalCasing to name private constants, prefer `MY_PRIVATE_CONSTANT` over `MyPrivateConstant`.
 - Do not put more than one public class per file.
-The only exception is for Code Contracts classes.
+The only exceptions are for Code Contracts classes and enum extensions.
 - Do not write extension methods on core types.
 - Do not use reserved words unless they are used in their intended sense:
   * `Current`